Projects / Culture

 Team

-Christophe Gautrand & associés (landscape architects), AIA Ingénierie (structure, MEP, HVAC), AIA Environnement (environment), AIA Management (site management), ITAC (acoustic engineering), Thierry Guignard / Caroline Cordier (stage designer)
+Christophe Gautrand & associés (landscape architects), AIA Ingénierie (structure, MEP, HVAC, QS), AIA Environnement (environment), AIA Management (site management), ITAC (acoustic engineering), Thierry Guignard / Caroline Cordier (stage designer)

 Image credits